On the scaling limits of weakly asymmetric bridges: KPZ fluctuations

+For simplicity, we take $\sigma = 1$ in this whole section.
+The general case $\sigma > 0$ can be obtained \textit{mutatis mutandis}.\\

 To prove Theorem \ref{Th:KPZ}, we follow the method of Bertini and Giacomin~\cite{BG97}.
 Due to our boundary conditions, there are two important steps that need some specific arguments: first the bound on the moments of the discrete process, see Proposition \ref{Prop:BoundMomentsKPZ}, second the bound on the error terms arising in the identification of the limit, see Proposition \ref{Prop:DelicateKPZ}.

-In order to simplify the notations, we will regularly use the microscopic variables $k,\ell \in\{1,\ldots,2N-1\}$ in rescaled quantities: for instance, $h^N(t,\ell)$ stands for $h^N(t,x)$ with $x=(\ell-N)/(2N)^{2\alpha}$.
-The proof relies on the discrete Hopf-Cole transform, which was introduced by G\"artner~\cite{Gartner88}.
-The important feature of this transform is that it linearises the drift terms of the stochastic differential equations solved by the discrete process.
-Indeed, if one sets $\xi^N(t,x) := \exp(-h^N(t,x))$, where $h^N$ was introduced in (\ref{Eq:hN}), then the stochastic differential equations solved by $\xi^N$ are given by \begin{equs}[Eq:SDEKPZ]
+In order to simplify the notations, we will regularly use the microscopic variables $k,\ell \in\{1,\ldots,2N-1\}$ in rescaled quantities: for instance $h^N(t,\ell)$ stands for $h^N(t,x)$ with $x=(\ell-N)/(2N)^{2\alpha}$.
+As usual, we let $\cF_t,t\geq 0$ be the natural filtration associated with the process $(\xi^N(t),t\geq 0)$.
+We also introduce the notation